noahehall/theBookOfNoah/0current/aws/0microservices.md

     - poll/stream:
       - sqs: poll
       - kinesis: stream
-  - cloudwatch monitoring for runtime observability; its on the monitoring tab
+  - cloudwatch monitoring for runtime observability;
+    - summary on the monitoring tab, loggroups on in cloudwatch console
+      - super important (as with all cloudwatch & resources) to finetime resource settings and cost optimization
     - invocations: total fn invocations
     - duration: min, max & average execution time
     - error count & success rate